nerdschoolbergen/solid/exercise1.md

 # 1.0 Exercise 1 - Introduction

-In these exercises we're going to make an Alarmsystem - the kind with fire and smoke detectors etc.
+In these exercises we're going to make an Alarmsystem - the kind with fire and smoke detectors.

 ## 1.1 The Alarm System :rotating_light: